Granular gases under resetting: Introduction

 In this study, we investigate the resetting in granular systems.
 There are numerous examples of granular systems, such as stones and sand in the building industry; grains, sugar, salt, and cereals in the food industry; and different kinds of powders in chemical and cosmetic production \cite{PhysGranMed, SanPowGr, DryGranMed, GranRev}.
-Granular materials consist of macroscopic solid particles but can also exhibit behavior similar to that of the conventional phases of matter.
-They can flow like liquids down an incline and be in a gaseous state, when the particles move at high velocities, and the typical distance between the granular particles exceed their dimensions.
-Granular gases have many similarities to molecular gases.
-However, the major difference between them is the dissipative collisions, where a part of the kinetic energy of the granular gases is lost.
+Granular materials consist of macroscopic solid particles but can also exhibit behavior similar to that of conventional phases of matter.
+They can flow like liquids down an incline and be in a gaseous state, when the particles move at high velocities, and the typical distance between granular particles exceeds their size.

+Numerous examples of granular gases include dust devils, large interstellar dust clouds \cite{inter}, protoplanetary discs, planetary rings \cite{ringbook,rings, pnas}, and asteroids \cite{aster}.
+There are several different possibilities for simulating granular systems in computer experiments \cite{compbook}, such as Monte Carlo (MC) and molecular dynamics (MD).
+The former allows for more rapid simulations of large systems, whereas the latter resembles the properties of real systems.

+Granular gases have many similarities with molecular gases \cite{GranRev, book, mehta}.
+However, the major difference between them is the dissipative collisions, where part of the kinetic energy of the granular gases is lost \cite{book}.
+The motion of the particles slows down, and the system homogeneously cools according to Haff's law \cite{haff}.
+Although clustering and vortex formation can be observed at the later stages of the evolution of granular systems \cite{book}, the homogeneous state may persist long enough even for a polydisperse system \cite{zippelius}.
+Although granular systems may be highly polydisperse \cite{anna2024}, we restrict our consideration to three-dimensional unicomponent granular gases.

 To maintain a gaseous state, energy should be supplied to the system.

-Granular gases represent diluted granular systems \cite{GranRev, book, mehta} in which the typical distance between their components significantly exceeds their dimensions.
-Numerous examples include dust devils, large interstellar dust clouds \cite{inter}, protoplanetary discs, planetary rings \cite{ringbook,rings, pnas}, and asteroids \cite{aster}.
-In the homogeneous cooling state, granular gases remain force-free and lose their kinetic energy during collisions \cite{book}.
-To compensate for dissipation, energy should be inserted into the system.
 There are different possibilities for providing energy supply to granular systems: vibrating \cite{vib1, vib2} or rotating \cite{rot} walls, external electrostatic \cite{el} or magnetic forces \cite{magn1, magn2, magnsperl, magnsperl21}.

 The driving of granular gases is often described in theory and computer simulations in terms of uniform heating \cite{therm, caftherm, santherm, prasadtherm} or heating through the boundaries \cite{zon1, zon2}.
 The heating events may also occur as rare but powerful energy injections into a single randomly selected particle \cite{kangextreme,bennaim}.
 In addition, particles may be reenergized such that their velocities are drawn from a Maxwellian distribution with a typical energy proportional to the system size \cite{bennaim}.
 Velocity distribution functions have been studied for various driving mechanisms.
 It has been shown that the velocity distribution of granular gases is governed by the heating-dissipation rate, which is given as the ratio between the average number of heating events and the average number of collisions \cite{zon1, zon2}.
 However, the quantitative dependence of the most important macroscopic parameters, such as granular temperature, on the ratio between the average number of heating events and average number of collisions has not been derived before.
 This dependence may be universal in systems with different driving mechanisms.